amnuztechnologies/website-boilerplate/README.md

 npm start
 ```

 And that's it!
-You have now started developing for you next new project!
+You have now started developing your next new react project!

 Happy hacking!